 - School Life

-Our School Learning Improvement Plan for 2018-19 focuses on boys well-being, with special emphasis being placed on building our brotherhood from 3-12 with the awareness of a caring adult and student led leadership.
-We look forward to engaging our boys throughout the school year in these important areas.
+Our School Learning Improvement Plan (SLIP) focuses on numeracy with an emphasis on high order thinking problem solving.
+We look forward to engaging our boys throughout the school year in this important area of learning.
 Please CLICK HERE to view the plan.

 Extended French, often called the 50/50 bilingual program, was launched in 1977 at nine TCDSB centres.
 There are now more than 2000 students enrolled in the 20 centres.
 The Extended French program is designed to teach French to non-francophone children.
 The point of entry is Grade 5.
 All Choir School students are enrolled in this program.
 Students study certain subjects of the curriculum in French for half of the day, and other subjects in English for the other half of the day.
 Subjects studied in French are similar in content to those studied in English.
 The Extended French program provides each student with opportunities to develop linguistic competence in the second official language as well as personal development.